woct0rdho/ComfyUI-RadialAttn/README.md

 1. Install [SpargeAttention](https://github.com/woct0rdho/SpargeAttn/releases)
 2. git clone this repo to your `ComfyUI/custom_nodes/`

-It's also recommended to install [SageAttention](https://github.com/woct0rdho/SageAttention/releases).
+It's also recommended to install [SageAttention](https://github.com/woct0rdho/SageAttention/releases), and add `--use-sage-attention` when starting ComfyUI.
 When RadialAttention is not applicable, SageAttention will be used.

 ## Usage